File | Settings | Vagrant

 - Enable Vagrant support in PyCharm by specifying the Vagrant executable file.

-- Specify the location of the VagrantFile that determines creation of virtual boxes (instances) by provisioning predefined Vagrant base boxes through the vagrant up command.
+- Specify the location of the VagrantFile that determines creation of virtual boxes (instances) by provisioning predefined Vagrant base boxes

 - Handle the list of Vagrant base boxes to use in creation of virtual boxes (instances).